Fostering diversity, equity and inclusion

 Sun Life also has programs such as:

-• critical supplier screening procedures that assess policies and standards on human rights criteria such as labour practices
+• Critical supplier assessment procedures that review policies and standards on human rights criteria such as labour practices.

 We continue to assess our practices in this area.
 Learn more in Governance and Ethics.

-We hold ourselves accountable for delivering real change.
-We track our progress over time.
-And we identify areas for improvement by benchmarking against external best practices and monitoring various indicators of DE&I.
+We hold ourselves accountable for delivering real change and we track our progress over time.
+We identify areas for improvement by benchmarking against external best practices and monitoring various indicators of DE&I.

-We also provide workforce diversity data to leaders across Sun Life to help them analyze performance and keep us on track for commitments.
+We also provide workforce diversity data to leaders across Sun Life to help them analyze performance and keep us on track with our commitments.
 This data includes how we are progressing on representation and engagement survey results related to inclusive behaviours that contribute most to company culture.
-Refer to our ESG Performance Tables
+Refer to our ESG Performance Tables.

-• Gender parity in Vice-President (VP)+ roles (Global)
+• Gender parity2 in Vice-President (VP)+ roles (Global)

-• 25% underrepresented ethnicities2 in VP+ roles (North America)
+• 25% underrepresented ethnicities3 in VP+ roles (North America)

 • 3.5% Black employees in VP+ roles (Canada)